yvesdebeer/vuejs-shopping-cart/README.md

 ...
 ```

-# Deploy VueJS application to Kubernetes
+# Deploy a VueJS application to RedHat OpenShift

+In this section we will describe how to take production-ready VueJS-code (Html & Javascript), push it into a Nginx docker container and deploy it on OpenShift.

 * Create a build from your VueJS project